 Solution:

-- Test internet with
+- Test internet with ping google.com.

-. - Check interface configuration using
+- Check interface configuration using ifconfigorip a.

-to analyze the network path. - Verify router and DNS settings.
+- Verify router and DNS settings.

 - Review firewall or iptables rules.